REFLUX GERD - REFLUX

 Reflux means to flow back or forth.
 Gastroesophageal reflux is a condition in which what is in the stomach returns to the esophagus.

-In proper digestion, the lower sphincter of the esophagus opens to allow food to enter the stomach.
+With proper digestion, the lower esophageal sphincter opens to allow food to enter the stomach.
 It is then closed to prevent food and acidic gastric juices from flowing back into the esophagus.
-Gastroesophageal reflux occurs when the lower sphincter of the esophagus is weak or loosened when it should not occur.
+Gastroesophageal reflux occurs when the lower esophageal sphincter is weak or loose when it should not occur.

 This condition allows the contents of the stomach to flow up into the esophagus.